Free shipping on orders $75+

 While the right products can help you manage your everyday leaks, remember to talk to your doctor about your bowel incontinence to find out the underlying causes and potential treatments.
 Medication, surgery, and physical therapy including pelvic floor exercises are some of the treatment options that your doctor might recommend depending on what is causing your incontinence.

-Shop bowel incontinence products at Because Market, and take our fit quiz to get a free underwear starter pack!
+Shop bowel incontinence products at Because Market, and take our fit quiz to get an underwear starter pack!

 Sources: